Combining USOC/BHPS and zero weights

 Re. point 2), zero weights will arise whenever a household does not contain any adult who has been enumerated at every wave since the relevant start point (wave 2 in the case of “ub” weights; wave 1 for “us” weights).
 This is because the xw weights are derived from the lw weights and you need at least one person to have a non-zero lw weight in order for it to be shared to the other household members.

-Updated by David Hussey almost 4 years ago
+Updated by David Hussey over 4 years ago

 Many thanks for the reply.
 I have a couple of follow-up questions re point (1):